To help us direct your question to the best team to provide an answer please select which option best describes you.

-Paysafe rolled out and continued to provide a range of D&I training initiatives in 2019:
+Paysafe rolled out and continued to provide a range of D&I training initiatives:

 - Mandatory Diversity and Inclusion awareness training for all employees every two years with Open Mind.
 The training is designed to make our people think about the impact of unconscious bias on their relationships and consider situations where they can take action to be more open-minded to difference.

-- 177 senior managers took part in inclusive leadership training totaling over 420 hours of training
+- 177 senior managers took part in inclusive leadership training totalling over 420 hours of training

 - All D&I champions went through unconscious bias training and the training is available for all employees on JAM